simonmika/simonmika.com/content/about.md

 ---
 I am Simon Mika, and I create things.
 Professionally I create software products.
 Either hands on or by creating the organization that builds the products.

-I live in Uppsala, Sweden with my wife Sannah and my four kids in a house that we have been renovating since 2009.
+I live in Uppsala, Sweden with my wife Sannah and my four kids in a house from 1937 that we have been renovating since 2009.

 I mainly write about building software and building companies.